ShanmugaPriyaan/Catalog/improvements_to_make.md

 - [ ] Add an "About the Baker" section with a picture.
 - [ ] Implement a Dark Mode toggle.
 - [ ] Add animations when scrolling down the page.

+modify the AI gen pic for tres, Cake, Tiramisu to PS real pictures Change Mango tres plate to box(same as others)

+Check if it is capable
+Make interactive websites()
+Add whatsapp and Instagram link to order
+Add payment gateway